chsl/PLADE/README.md

 [RESSO: Real-world Scans with Small Overlap](https://3d.bk.tudelft.nl/liangliang/publications/2019/plade/resso.html).
 This dataset is part of the PLADE work.

+**---> Attention <---**

+This implementation requires that the input point clouds have oriented normals for faster convergency.
+Actually, this requirement can be relieved by allowing a plane (a group of 3D points) to have two opposite orientations.
+This way, more descriptors (consisdering both orientations of each plane) will be generated and matched.
+This is slow but can be very useful in practice.
+As for the demo purpose, the code in this repository does not implement it and thus the user should provide oriented point normals.

 ### Citation
 If you use PLADE or the [RESSO](https://3d.bk.tudelft.nl/liangliang/publications/2019/plade/resso.html) dataset in scientific work, I kindly ask you to cite it: